-A hanging bed made from pallets is actually quite easy to make.
+A hanging bed is actually quite easy to make.
 It’s finding the trees to hang it from that is the tricky bit.
+(Other ideas on this below.)
+You need two good sized trees at least 3 to 4 meters (10 to 13 feet) apart.
 It took us longer to determine where to hang it, than actually making it.
-You need two good sized trees at least 3 and 4 meters (10 to 13 feet) apart.
-If you have these, then let’s get on with making the bed.

 We’re lucky in that we have both an excellent local hardware shop.
 And a recycling centre nearby that let us have pallets for free.
 The world, therefore, is our oyster on the pallet project front.

 Ideally you want 2 matching pallets, or at least the same size.
-Put them end to end, with the cross supports are going in the same direction on both.
-Slide a 2×4 though the slats each side, screwing it to the pallet.
-We added a 3rd 2×4 in the middle for added strength (so two people could be on the bed safely together.)
+Put them side by side, with the cross supports going length-wise.
+This means the slats will go horizontal, from side to side of the bed.
+Slide a 2×4 through the pallets, along the supports each side, screwing it to the support post.
+We added a 3rd 2×4 in the middle for added strength.
+(This would allow for two people to be on the bed safely together.)

-The relaxation itself is in the details.
+The relaxing atmosphere itself is in the details.
 We strung a line across the top between the branches to hang a bug net so naps could be taken in peace, without being ‘bugged’.
 (Sorry, had to be said).